evp/NotificationPhpClient/README.md

 ###Composer

 * Add `"paysera/notification-php-client": "dev-master"` dependency to composer.json file.
-* Execute `composer install` in your project directory.
+* Execute `composer update paysera/notification-php-client` in your project directory.

 ##Using the library